Want to boost your brand visibility in AI models? Learn about our new GEO services

 Comparison chart highlighting key differences between SaaS marketing and traditional marketing, focusing on subscription models, digital strategies, and customer journey.

-The differentiating factor with SaaS products is that they are digital software and, therefore, intangible.
+The biggest difference with marketing SaaS products is that they are digital software and, therefore, intangible.
 They don’t have a physical presence or shelf life.
 In addition, SaaS products are generally more complex and feature-intensive, which changes how they are marketed.

-For example, you wouldn’t market a project management tool like any physical product.
+For example, you wouldn’t market a project management tool in the same way you would a physical product.
 You might lead with the PM tool's features, but for the physical product, you could focus on how the product feels and looks.

-SaaS marketing needs to be engaging but also informative.
+SaaS marketing needs to be both engaging and informative.

-The SaaS Customer Journey: Longer & More Complex
+The SaaS Customer Journey is Longer and Complex

 Let’s say you’re selling a financial management tool.
 First, you need to create awareness of what financial management is.
 But you also might have customers who know what financial management is.
 They are in the latter stages of the buyer's journey, comparing different financial management tools.